Tags

 11 Tuesday Dec 2012

-Posted Christianity, Personal, Politics, Theology
+Posted in Christianity, Personal, Politics, Theology

 It’s finals time.
 My goal is to have all of them done by Thursday afternoon so that I can cook and clean for a house guest that will be here for the weekend, so after the end of the semester, I’ll have some new material up on the blog.